 We parked up outside George’s parents to grab our food from the fridge as we had not yet moved it all into the RV.
 Olivia tried the door but it would not open.
 Thinking she just did not have the correct technique yet, I asked her to move and tried it myself.
 No, it would not budge.
 George gave it a try but no, there was something wrong, we were suddenly in an Escape room situation.

-We turned the lock on and off, pulled the handle again and again, but we were well and truly stuck inside the RV.
+We turned the lock handle on and off, pulled the handle again and again, but we were well and truly stuck inside the RV.
 Realising the Trimark lock had obviously seized or broken, George decided we needed to remove the lock from the inside to release us.
 Only problem being, we had no tools in the RV, they were all in the lockers outside!
 We called George’s parents and asked them to try the door from the outside but still no luck.
 So we asked them to grab the screwdrivers from the locker so we could start dismantling the lock.

 Learning to dismantle your new RV

 We start trying to take the trim of the door frame off, hoping we can gain access to the stuck piece of metal.
 The door trim goes around the entire door and behind pieces of carpet and proves almost as difficult to remove as the lock!
 We open a gap and can see the broken striker, but a screwdriver can’t get in there to shove it clear of the striker plate.
 I grab a metal skewer and try and shape it into a hook to push the metal out of the frame, but it’s too weak.
-We need something that shape but stronger; I suggest Allen keys, but we don’t have any in the RV and George’s mum, the only person at the house right now, can’t go rummaging in tool boxes as she has a broken shoulder!
+We need something that shape but stronger; I suggest Allen keys, but we don’t have any in the RV and George’s mum, the only person at the house right now, can’t go rummaging in toolboxes as she has a broken shoulder!

-The only option is that I should climb out of the passenger window, however I will require a step ladder as its a long way down.
+The only option is that I should climb out of the passenger window, however, I will require a step ladder as its a long way down.

 The long way down

-George’s mum manages to bring a step ladder to the RV and set it up by the window – one handed.
-I get a leg and half my body out of the window, and realise that even with the 5 step ladder she has brought me that I can only just reach the top step on tip toes!
+George’s mum manages to bring a step ladder to the RV and set it up by the window – one-handed.
+I get a leg and half my body out of the window, and realise that even with the 5 step ladder she has brought me that I can only just reach the top step on tiptoes!
 I have to just hope that once my full weight is falling out the window I will be able to balance on the top of the ladder and not fall.
 Just as I reach the top step, my other foot grazes the window ledge – the ladder wobbles but somehow I hang on for dear life and save myself and the ladder.

 I am out!

 I find the Allen keys and pass them through the window to George.
 Just as our curry arrives, pop, the door to the RV opens, George and Olivia are also now free.
-It only an hour and an half to beat the Trimark Escape Room.
+It only an hour and a half to beat the Trimark Escape Room.

 It really was not funny at the time but we do look back at this with laughter now.
-We also found out that this is a well known failure on our particular Trimark lock, and we we’re just lucky to be able to access the inside of the lock.
+We also found out that this is a well-known failure on our particular Trimark lock, and we were just lucky to be able to access the inside of the lock.